Republicans and Democrats reject Trump's comparison of Russia and U.S.

 Some Republican and Democratic lawmakers have rejected President Donald Trump's most recent notion that the United States government is morally equivalent to Vladimir Putin's Russia.

-The most recent controversial claim appeared in a Fox News preview of Bill O'Reilly's interview with the president, which is slated to air in full on Sunday before the Super Bowl.
+The most recent controversial claim took place during the president's interview with Fox News' Bill O'Reilly, which aired Sunday before the Super Bowl.
 During the discussion, Trump defended his decision to criticize longtime allies instead of the Russian authoritarian regime.

 "I say it's better to get along with Russia than not," Trump said.